KoderKow/kow_site/content/home/about.md

 # Hello!

 My name is Kyle Harris.
 I am senior at IUPUI.
 Completing a double major with a BS in Health Data Science and a BS in Informatics is on the horizon!
 My educational interests include data sceince, machine learning, and data visualization.
-I currently work with the data visualization research team at IUPUI as a research assistant.
-Over the summer I will be interning at ClusterTruck as a data scientist.
+I currently work part time as a data scientist at ClusterTruck here in Indianapolis.

-My personal hobbies include spending time with my girlfriend Lexi, petting my cats, playing video games, studying/reading about data science and machine learning.
-My current goals are to graduate in Spring 2019 and get accepted into a masters program for data science and/or machine learning.
+My personal hobbies include spending time with my girlfriend Lexi, petting my cats, playing video games, studying/reading about data science and machine learning, and listening to audio books.
+My current goals are to graduate in Spring 2019 and start working after my undergrad.
+I am looking for a company that values education and will allow me to continue my education for a masters while putting the knowledge I have learned through my undergrad to good use for their business.